A thermal-kinetic subgrid model for supernova feedback in simulations of galaxy formation: Numerical simulations

-In order to suppress the initial burst of star formation in the first $\approx 0.1$ Gyr of the simulations, which is the time that the galaxy needs to reach a quasi-equilibrium between stellar feedback and star formation, we assume that some star particles in the initial conditions were formed within the last 100 Myr before the start of the simulation.
-Their stellar ages are sampled from a uniform distribution.
-We assume a constant SFR of $10\, \rm M_{\rm \odot}$ yr$^{-1}$ for the H12 galaxy and $0.01\, \rm M_{\rm \odot}$ yr$^{-1}$ for H10, which determine the total number of star particles with assigned stellar ages.
+In order to suppress the initial burst of star formation in the first $\approx 0.1$ Gyr of the simulations, which is the time that the galaxy needs to reach a quasi-equilibrium between stellar feedback and star formation, we assume that a fraction of star particles in the initial conditions (ICs) was formed within the last 100 Myr before the start of the simulation\footnote{The remaining star particles are assumed to have formed an infinitely long time ago, so they do not do any stellar feedback throughout the simulation.}.
+The stellar ages of these particles are sampled from a uniform distribution.
+We assume a constant SFR of $10\, \rm M_{\rm \odot}$ yr$^{-1}$ for the H12 galaxy and $0.01\, \rm M_{\rm \odot}$ yr$^{-1}$ for H10, which determines the total number of star particles with assigned stellar ages.
+The total mass of star particles with assigned stellar ages is approximately $2.6$ ($0.26$) per cent of the mass of all star particles in the ICs for the H12 (H10) galaxy.
 For H12, we assign a stellar age only to those star particles whose cylindrical distance (in the disc plane) is smaller than $10$ kpc from the galactic centre and whose height is within $1$ kpc from the disc midplane.
 For H10, we scale the values of $10$ kpc and $1$ kpc in proportion to the ratio of the virial radii of the two haloes.
+The particles that are assigned a stellar age are selected randomly from all stellar particles in the ICs satisfying the spatial criteria.